 We are supporting our hard-pressed colleagues in the NHS as best we can.

 As with IPU admissions, we are asking extra screening questions prior to taking the patient on.
 We realise these patients are the most isolated in our community and will do our best to help in anyway they need us.

 Workforce including volunteering

-All non-clinical staff who can work from home are doing so from today, but must be prepared to come on site if required to cover non-clinical essential duties
+All non-clinical staff who can work from home are doing so, but must be prepared to come on site if required to cover non-clinical essential duties

 The current advice is that you need to self-isolate for two weeks if you or someone in your household develops a high temperature or new persistent cough.

 All Hospice and community fundraising events and gatherings have been cancelled or postponed with income lost or vastly reduced as a result

 The Hospice Lottery will run as normal for the foreseeable future